Sign In to see current Signals.

 Weekly Technical Indicators: [See AVY weekly technical indicators chart]

-The weekly MACD line is below its signal line since January 31, 2014.
-This is an indication that the medium-term trend is down.
+The weekly MACD line is above its signal line since June 27, 2014.
+This is an indication that the medium-term trend is up.
+The distance between MACD and the signal line is low, but getting bigger.
+It indicates that the current medium-term uptrend is getting stronger.
 Use the following link to access a MACD help.

 Short-term trend: [See AVY short-term trend chart]